juniorxxue/applicative-intersection/core+bidir+disjoint/README.txt

 if A is Int -> Int, B is Bool -> Int, we can always find Int & Bool to let both branches hold

 --------------------------------------------------------------
-disjoint should be transferred via subtyping? or iso-subtyping?
+disjoint should be transferred via subtyping?
 --------------------------------------------------------------

 disjoint A B